-NOTE: Some routers will allow you to disable SIP ALG, but for those that don’t, using port 5062 for registration is a must.
+NOTE: Some routers will allow SIP ALG messages to be displayed, but for those that do not, using port 5062 for registration is a must.

 - One-way audio on calls